kyleterry/tenyks/CONTRIBUTING.md

 Lisp or Clojue.
 If you are a pythonista or a rubist, You can use one of those languages.

+Tenyks follows [RFC2812](http://tools.ietf.org/html/rfc2812).
+Please follow the spec if you are going to make modifications to the `irc` package.

 If you would like to contribute to Tenyks, please make pull requests or file bug reports with features requests and issues.